brianmaxxed/slsAuth/README.md

 There is a .env file that has a sample MongoDB test DB setup for the time beihg.
 I will remove that DB if too much traffic hits in the next week or two and notify those who requested to see this code.

+The code demonstrates a particular way to write MongoDB document logic that can be locked down to business rules efficiently.
+You know what's in your MongoDB data and can increase flexibility through the model business logic when appropriate.

+The main class in the models folder is the User.js user model.
+It has all the REST enpoint logic there for user calls.
+THe base class (UserBase) would contain any CRUD or helper related logic.
+It's easier to test the two seperately as business ruls change.

 # Technologies Used:
 NodeJs 8.10